Disputes Over Land Boundaries In Kent, Sussex, Surrey and South London

 Before choosing to litigate against a boundary line dispute, it is often preferable to seek a mediated agreement between the parties involved.

 The Royal Institution of Chartered Surveyors (RICS) offers help with agreeing to a disputed boundary.
 However, they are not able to solve the dispute on your behalf.
 Advice from an experienced chartered surveyor offers the best way to resolve a dispute between neighbours through mediation.

 Reaching an agreement through mediation can be a lot less stressful and save you money compared to resolving it through the courts.

-If you are seeking to resolve a boundary dispute in Kent, our RICS surveyor can provide evidence to guide all parties involved towards resolution.
+If you are seeking to resolve a boundary dispute in Tonbridge or Kent, our RICS surveyor can provide evidence to guide all parties involved towards resolution.

 We will help your boundary dispute get resolved before the need to employ costly solicitors.

-Get in touch with our chartered surveyor today to discuss land boundary disputes.
+Get in touch with our chartered surveyor today to discuss land boundary dispute resolution.
 Our chartered surveyor can offer a range of services including expert witness surveying.